Flu Vaccination season winter 2019/20

 This started in October 2013

 Shingles vaccinations are available to patients aged 70,71,72,73,74, 75,78 and 79.
 Eligibility remains up to the 80th birthday.
-If you were previously eligible but missed it, we can offer vaccination at a routine nurse appointment from now.
+If you were previously eligible but missed it, we can offer vaccination at a routine nurse appointment now.

 Child Immunisation Clinic

 Due to the complexity of vaccines used we prefer to carry out all childhood vaccinations in dedicated time slots on Tuesdays and Thursdays.
 Appointments are usually sent by post.
 If this presents particular problems for you please speak to a member of staff.

 Mid-teen booster vaccinations can be performed at any time.

 Child Immunisation Schedule

 This has recently changed.
 There is now no Meningitis C booster for infants, but Rotavirus has been added plus Meningitis B.

 Immunisations given at 2,3 & 4 months includes Pneumonia, Tetanus, Diphtheria, Pertussis, Polio, Hib and Meningitis B and Rotavirus.
 There are now immunisations at 1 year to account for the relevant boosters (ie Pneumonia, Meningitis C & Hib), in addition to the usual MMR.

 Meningitis B is offered on the NHS to all babies born on or after 1st July 2015 and given at age 2,4 and 12 months.